Tourism Tax in Longyearbyen for Comment

 Distributed

-In the Svalbard white paper, submitted this spring and adopted in parliament on Tuesday, the government announced that a proposal for a tourist tax would be drawn up.
+In the Svalbard white paper, submitted this spring, the government announced that a proposal for a tourist tax would be drawn up.

 Proposals for legal authority to establish regulations on tourism tax in Longyearbyen are now being submitted for comment as part of the tourism tax bill.